Decision Layer for Agents · Deterministic · MCP Ready

 Sertainly Decides.

 AI agents are probabilistic.
 Business decisions must be deterministic.
-Sertainly gives your agents versioned decision APIs they call via REST or MCP — sub-millisecond verdicts, full trace, zero inference at runtime.
+Sertainly gives your agents versioned decision APIs they call via REST or MCP — sub-millisecond decisions, full trace, zero inference at runtime.

 No SDK required · Any agent framework · Curl-compatible